gallery

 Additional Pest & Disease Information

-Koa is known to attract aphids and whiteflies.
-Chinese rose beetles, an unidentified small gray weevil, mealybugs and a stem boring grub are also known to infest plant.
-A serious pest is the black twig borer.
+Koa is known to attract aphids, whiteflies, Chinese rose beetles, seed weevils (Aracerus levipennis, Stator spp.), koa seed worm (Cryptophlebia illepida), koa moth,* mealybugs, root knot nematodes (Meloidogyne spp.), and a stem boring grub are also known to infest plant.

 Since koa forms a symbiotic relationship with bacteria in the roots for the nitrogen-fixing process, it is recommended that pesticides not be used around the root area.